 Please visit School District #61’s Healthy, Safe and Caring Schools webpage for information on anaphylaxis training, childhood diseases and ailments.

+Reducing the risk for these students and staff is of great importance.
 Thank you for your support and effort to make South Park a healthy, safe and caring place for everyone!